-This is a post that I want to write to avoid forgeting the process to include a watermark to a picture using Gimp software for Mac.
+This is a post that I want to write to avoid forgetting the process to include a watermark to a picture using Gimp software for Mac.

 Why using a watermark in your pictures?

-To protect your pictures of being used by someone that has not the rights of this picture you can add a watermark with the right level of opacity to avoid that someone else in the internet uses that picture.
+To protect your pictures from being used by someone that has not the rights to this picture you can add a watermark with the right level of opacity to avoid that someone else on the internet uses that picture.

-Also you can use it to reinforce the brand name in your product/service because the potential clients will see your brand and will notice that your product is unique of your company, so a good candidate for your watermark is using the logo of your company for instance.
+Also, you can use it to reinforce the brand name in your product/service because the potential clients will see your brand and will notice that your product is unique to your company, so a good candidate for your watermark is using the logo of your company for instance.

 Gimp as an images editor program

 Gimp is a cross-platform open-source software application to edit all kinds of images.
 You can find out the source code of in GitHub in the following url direction.